CwLiuzzZ/Un-ViTAStereo/README.md

 This is the official repo for our work 'Integrating Disparity Confidence Estimation into Relative Depth Priors-Guided Unsupervised Stereo Matching'.

 ## Setup
-We built and ran the repo with CUDA 11.8, Python 3.9.0, and Pytorch 2.1.0.
+We built and ran the repo with CUDA 12.1, Python 3.10.12, and Pytorch 2.4.0.
 For using this repo, please follow the instructions below:
 ```
 pip install -r requirements.txt
 ```

-If you have any problem with installing xFormers package, please follow the guidance in [DINOv2](https://github.com/facebookresearch/dinov2).
+If you have any problem with installing mmsegmentation, xFormers packages, please follow the guidance in [DINOv2](https://github.com/facebookresearch/dinov2).

 ## Pre-trained models